 Most real estate agents charge 3% of the transaction value.
 The percentage is subject to negotiations.
 The fee is usually paid by the seller.

 Agents who are handling a sale will want their cut, so if a seller has already engaged them and you have found the property via that agent, you are most likely going to have to use them for at least part of the process, even if you don’t find the agent to be helpful or competent.
+If you want a Real Estate Purchase Expert who will represent your interests, rather than the interests of the seller, check out ExpatHub’s Real Estate Purchase Assistance services.

 Legal Process & Considerations